 Pursuant to CWC requirements, Liberty Utilities’ 2020 Plan incorporates DWR’s standardized tables for the reporting and submittal of UWMP data.
 The standardized tables are provided within the body of the 2020 Plan text as well as in Appendix A. Liberty Utilities also submitted the UWMP data (from the standardized tables) electronically through DWR’s Online Submittal Tool.

 In addition, Liberty Utilities consists of three non-contiguous Public Water Systems and are regulated by the State Water Resources Control Board - Division of Drinking Water (SWRCB-DDW).
-The SWRCB-DDW requires water agencies provide the number of connections, water usage, and other information annually.
+The SWRCB-DDW requires water agencies to provide the number of connections, water usage, and other information annually.
 The information provided to SWRCB-DDW indicates Liberty Utilities serves potable water to more than 3,000 customers and supplies more than 3,000 AFY.
 Table 2-1 provides Liberty Utilities’ Public Water Systems names and numbers.

 SUPPLIERS SERVING MULTIPLE SERVICE AREAS / PUBLIC WATER SYSTEMS